H3rmt/hyprshell/docs/CONFIGURE.md

 # Config

+**Use `hyprshell config edit` to open the hyprshell config editor.
+It also contains documentation of all the options.**

+---

 The main config file is located at `~/.config/hyprshell/config.ron` but can be configured using the `-c` argument.
-You can also use `.json` and `.json5` as config file formats.
+You can also use `.toml` and `.json(5)` as config file formats.
-The config is loaded at startup but is reloaded when the file changes.
+The config is loaded at startup and is reloaded when the file changes.

-To generate a default config file with all possible options set, run the following command:
+To interactively generate a default config file with all possible options set, run the following command:

 ```bash
 hyprshell config generate